TroZ/DF2MC/ReadMe.txt

 * implement objects (needs DFHack support for reporting on objects) - probably only implement barrels, bins and cages (maybe coins to gold cube)
 √ make sure liquid conversion is working properly (noticed an air gap in water, but may have been because water - ice interaction
 √ figure out tree and shrub types and replace floor material with shrub / tree type
-* replace dirt around shrub / tree with grass unless area is muddy
-* properly calculate inital lighting
+- replace dirt around shrub / tree with grass unless area is muddy (no longer going to do as grass grows in alpha) √ properly calculate inital lighting
 √ setup a project of some source code hosting site
 * setup project like DFHack is setup so that different compilers can be used from cmake scripts or similar √ rotate .mclevel output so that sun rises in east and set is west / clouds go north, so it matches assumed DF north is top of screen
-* implement infdev/alpha file output
+√ implement infdev/alpha file output
 * convert mud splatter to wood pressue plates, snow splatter to snow thin layer (78?), and other splatter to stone pressure plates ?
 * possible add directions to buildings - eg. align beds with the headboard against the wall, align chairs to face tables, doors to surrounding walls (for alpha).